 Ascites is the build-up of fluid in the belly.
 This procedure may be done to:

 - Take out a sample of fluid for testing to find a cause

 - Ease pain

-The fluid may return if the cause has not been treated.
-You may need to have this done again.
+This may need to be repeated.
+Fluid may return if the cause has not been treated.

 - Damage to nearby structures

 Things that may raise the risk of problems are: